StarPolaris9/Hoshimiya-script/docs/architecture.md

 Hoshimiya Script (Type-G Trinity), built on top of the original design.

-It refines the conceptual architecture to match what is now running inside high-end LLMs (GPT-5.1 / Claude 3.7 / Gemini / Grok 3).
+It refines the conceptual architecture to match what is now running inside high-end LLMs (GPT-5.1 / Gemini 3 / Grok 4).

 ---